 - Developing meaningful relationships with your clients is critical to success and establishing trust early on can help you connect more easily.

-- In substance abuse counseling, it is important to be non-judgmental and to avoid criticizing mistakes from a client’s past.
+- In substance use counseling, it is important to be non-judgmental and to avoid criticizing mistakes from a client’s past.
 Being understanding and empathetic, even if your client has experienced relapse, will make it easier for your clients to open up to you and will be beneficial to their recovery experience.
 There must be a balance, however, in which you still hold your client accountable for behaviors in order to enable success.

 Formal Requirements for Substance Use Counselors